cgrace0044/pp4_zaragoza_restaurants/README.md

 - [Django Docs](https://docs.djangoproject.com/en/4.0/)
 - [Bootstrap 5 Docs](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
 - [Stack Overflow](https://stackoverflow.com/)
-- [Unsplash](https://unsplash.com/): The paella image on the site was sourced from unsplash.com
 - [Pexels](https://www.pexels.com/): The image of the Pilar cathedral in Zaragoza was sourced from Pexels.
 This is a default image on the site - used if other images won't upload.
 - [Code Institute - Blog Walkthrough Project](https://github.com/Code-Institute-Solutions/django-blog-sourcecode)